F3X-Abuser/F3X-Abuser/README.md

 > Uhhhh Ya'll can be freaky w me or whatever, just have limit plz

 > Credit to my friend for Postal Dude voiceline list!

+> If you got a problem with me, directly say it to me, don't ask your friends or whatever to talk it out to me